 - Armies Are Evil: Corto meets his share of power-hungry warlords and unsavory military officers.

-- Artistic License - History: In Corto Maltese in Siberia, Hugo Pratt gives warlord Grigori Semenov an Asian face complete with Fu-Manchu moustache.
+- Artistic License History: In Corto Maltese in Siberia, Hugo Pratt gives warlord Grigori Semenov Asian features, complete with Fu-Manchu moustache.
 Also, he dies fighting Corto, unlike the Real Life Semenov who was executed by the Soviets in 1946.

 - Badass Longcoat: Corto.

 - Badass Normal: Corto acquits himself admirably in every dangerous situation, realistic or fantastic, although he is far from being infallible; sometimes, when the focus shifts to secondary characters, he is a little more than a bystander.